clovyr/chia-example/examples/chia-piggybank/01-Piggybank-QuickStart.md

 ### Get test mojos
 1. `chia wallet show` - view wallet fingerprint and sync status
 2. `chia wallet get_address -f [fingerprint]` - get wallet address from fingerprint
+3. Get funds from either:
-3. https://testnet10-faucet.chia.net/ - open the chia testnet web faucet
+   - open https://testnet10-faucet.chia.net/ to get funds via the web-based faucet
-   - TODO: REPLACE WITH COMMANDS AFTER API INTEGRATION
+   - or use `scripts/fund-wallet.sh <address> [amount]` to get funds via CLI
 4. enter the wallet address and click [Submit]
 5. `chia wallet show` - verify that the txch was received (this takes about a minute)